 Month in Review

 Our case management team has been hard at work this month supporting several adoptions as they near the finish line.
-We’re also making staffing updates within the Foster Care and Adoption Program to continue strengthening our impact.
+We’re also making staffing updates within the Foster Care and Adoption Program to continue enhancing our impact.

 CPA shoutout goes to:

 • Case Manager Betty Hall was recently commended by an attorney and a judge for her outstanding work on a challenging case.
-They specifically recognized her diligence in navigating emerging mental health issues with one of her clients.
+They specifically recognized her diligence in navigating complex mental health issues with one of her clients.

 • Case Manager Almeta Rollins achieved 100% compliance during a recent audit of her cases.
 Her thoroughness and dedication are a true reflection of excellence in action!